 Over the years, there has been a sustained commitment to change, action and care that is embedded in the Centre, staff and programs offered.
 The Centre’s purposeful action is to reduce the structural disadvantage that too often limits the well-being of many within the community, providing a way up and forward for the most socially, culturally, economically disadvantaged and discriminated groups within the community.

-The Centre offers a vast range of services, groups and spaces for people to connect.
-You will find a mix of skilled individuals that help coordinate the Centre and individuals who volunteer their time and energy to bring a safe accepting place for people.
+The centre offers a vast range of services, groups and spaces for people to connect.
+You will find a mix of skilled individuals that help coordinate the centre and individuals who volunteer their time and energy to bring a safe accepting place for people.

 NCC strives to offer an array of services, groups and spaces for people to connect, grow and flourish together.
 We employ caring and professional staff members, and are grateful for volunteers and community members who give their time and energy to create a warm, safe and welcoming space for all people.